vkhazin/couchbase-courseware/README.md

 * Exercise: query data with N1QL using shell

 ## Couchbase Server Cluster Operation ##
-* Nodes, clusters and cross datacentre replication -
+* Nodes, clusters and cross data centre replication -
 * Exercise: join previously stand-alone nodes into 2 clusters
-* Cross datacentre replication
+* Cross data centre replication
 * Exercise: configure cross clusters data replication between 2 clusters
-* Auto failover, Backup, and Restore
+* Auto fail-over, Backup, and Restore
 * Exercise: fail one node in cluster, backup and restore one node in a cluster

 ## Build application using Java/Node.js/.Net sdk ##
 * Sdk object/model model - overview of one/two sdk based on customer preference
 * Exercise: connect to Couchbase cluster, retrieve few documents
-* Object model for read/write with fallback to replica read
+* Object model for read/write with fall-back to replica read
 * Exercise: write a document, read a document, read a document from replica
 * Object model for views
 * Exercise: query couchbase using Views object model